Sunday Made the Case

 The Stewardship

 Roger Penske closed the acquisition of the Indianapolis Motor Speedway and the IndyCar Series on January 5, 2020 — the fourth owner in the facility's history, after Carl Fisher, who built it in 1909; Eddie Rickenbacker, who purchased it in 1927; and Tony Hulman, who saved it from postwar ruin in 1945 and held it through his family for 74 years.
 What Penske inherited was an institution that had survived a generation of self-inflicted damage.
-The split that began in 1996 took eighteen years to resolve.
+The split that began in 1996 took twelve years to resolve.
 Another decade of rebuilding followed before he arrived.
 The bones were always there.
 The stewardship is what changed.

 The arc of this era has not been a straight line.
 The 2020 race ran without fans — COVID had taken the crowd from the only venue in the world that defines itself by its crowds.
 The next year brought 135,000.
 Attendance climbed year by year through 2022, 2023, 2024.
 In 2025 the grandstands sold out for the first time since the 100th running in 2016.
 In 2026 they sold out again, faster, and the infield followed — the first time both had filled since 2016.
 When you watch that trajectory from inside the sport, what it tells you is that the product improved and people noticed.